AaronCQL/serious-collection/CS2103T/notes.md

 - Handy for recording requirements during early stages of requirements gathering
 - High-level user stores, called epics (or themes) cover bigger functionality
   - eg. `[Epic]` As a lecturer, I can monitor student participation levels
-    - As a lecturer, I can view the forum post count of each student so that I can identify the activity level of students in the forum
+    - As a lecturer, I can view the forum post count of each student, so that I can identify the activity level of students in the forum
-    - As a lecturer, I can view webcast view records of each student so that I can identify the students who did not view webcasts
+    - As a lecturer, I can view webcast view records of each student, so that I can identify the students who did not view webcasts
-    - As a lecturer, I can view file download statistics of each student so that I can identify the students who do not download lecture materials
+    - As a lecturer, I can view file download statistics of each student, so that I can identify the students who do not download lecture materials

 #### Steps to Take